shaik1002/biggitlabbomb/doc/development/contributing/index.md

 ## Security vulnerability disclosure

-Report suspected security vulnerabilities in private to `support@gitlab.com`, also see the
-[disclosure section on the GitLab.com website](https://about.gitlab.com/security/disclosure/).
+Report suspected security vulnerabilities in private by using one of the methods described in the [disclosure section on the GitLab.com website](https://about.gitlab.com/security/disclosure/).

 WARNING: